donkey/Junk-Email-Blocking/README.md

 Save the `code` to a scrip file like _junkbl.sh_ and make it executable with _chmod +x junkbl.sh_.<br>

-Build the Postfix hash databas
+Build the Postfix hash database
 `postmap /etc/postfix/junkbl_access`

 The stream-editor - sed converts the (CR/LF) line breaks to (LF), insert LF in place of comma, removes whitespace characters and append the error code 550 at the end of each line, so that the unsolicited e-mails of the blocked senders list are rejected during the attempt to deliver.